TURMERIC supplements – an update

 First and foremost it’s very important to distinguish between basic TURMERIC (which is a yellow spice/powder derived from grinding the Turmeric root), and CURCUMIN, which is the collective term for the Curcuminoid polyphenolic compounds that can be extracted from the Turmeric root.
 Because herein lies the truth – or otherwise – of the health claims.

-It is the Curcuminoid compounds that are the therapeutically active components, but they make up – by weight – less than 3% of the actual turmeric root, or turmeric powder.
+It is the extracted Curcuminoid compounds that are the therapeutically active components, but they make up – by weight – less than 3% of the actual turmeric root, or turmeric powder.
 So you can see how frothy turmeric/golden lattés and the occasional Indian takeaway will not achieve the health claims being published by scientific studies that will have used highly concentrated extracts of the curcuminoid compounds.
 Likewise, many of the cheaper Turmeric supplements are simply hitching a ride on the popular bandwagon, but contain therapeutically insignificant quantities of the crucial Curcuminoid extracts.

 So if you have sourced a high quality supplement, with therapeutically sufficient quantities of Curcuminoid compounds, will the health claims then stand up to scrutiny?
 The answer is – yes.